victor-shepardson/blog/README.md

 # blog
-a personal blog!!!
+a personal blog!!! (using the nikola site generator)

 source in in branch `src`, output is in branch `master`

-generally don't use git directly. push with `nikola github_deploy`
+to edit without nikola, checkout src and use git normally. to edit with nikola, just use `nikola github_deploy`

-then run `git submodule update` in `victor-shepardson.github.io/blog`
+to deploy to site, run `./update-blog.sh` in repo `victor-shepardson.github.io/blog`